 In recent years, natural disasters have been steadily increasing across the globe and warring, terrorism and economic turmoil have become daily news.
 As Christ-followers, we know the Word of God promises conditions will only worsen as we near the time of His return, and we are cautioned to be ready.
 We are first called to be spiritually prepared, as we are warned in the parable of the 10 virgins, but we are also called to be prepared physically so that we can be a light and aid to those around us.
-Like Nehemiah and his men, who rebuilt the walls of Jerusalem with a tool in one hand and a sword in the other, we are called to be watchmen on the wall, rebuilding and building anew, prepared for battle.
-We are called to be people who understand the times like Joseph and the sons of Issachar so that we can provide both physical and spiritual solutions in times of crisis and great need.
+Like Nehemiah and his men, who rebuilt the walls of Jerusalem with a tool in one hand and a sword in the other, we are called to be watchmen on the wall, rebuilding and being prepared for battle.
+We are called to be people who understand the times like Joseph and the sons of Issachar so we can provide solutions in times of crisis and great need.

 ARE YOU PREPARED?